Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Step 4: Skip Sugar Alcohols

-High-intensity sweeteners are so sweet that only a few milligrams are needed to achieve the same sweetness as several grams of sugar or sugar alcohols.
+High-intensity sweeteners are so sweet that only a few milligrams are needed to achieve the same sweetness as several grams of sugar or sugar alcohol.

 Step 5: Avoid Additives